FahimehGhavi/Data-Analytics-Portfolio/car-sales-dashboard/README.md

 ###  Final Thoughts:

-This dashboard doesn’t just show numbers — it **tells a story** about what’s working, what’s not, and where action can create the most value.
+This dashboard doesn’t just show numbers, it **tells a story** about what’s working, what’s not, and where action can create the most value.
 It’s a tool for **strategic planning**, not just reporting.